matthieuaudemard/testable-helloworld/README.md

 # testable-helloworld

-let's write a fully testable "hello world" in Java
+let's write a testable "hello world" in Java